Jingning-Zhang/PROSPER/lassosum2.md

-# Simpler version of lassosum2
+# Simplified version of lassosum2

 This is a command line tool based on R programming language for lassosum2.
-Please contact Jingning Zhang (jzhan218@jhu.edu) if you have any questions.
+This is a simplified version of lassosum2 implemented in PROSPER.
+Please be careful if using it separately.
+Please contact Jingning Zhang (jingningzhang238@gmail.com) if you have any questions.

 ## Getting Started